saurabh21289/EC601-Food-and-Stuff/README.md

 ./start.sh
 ```

-####Feel free yo reach out at ssingh02@bu.edu if you have any trouble running this application.
+####Feel free to reach out at ssingh02@bu.edu if you have any trouble running this application.